Hannibal Rising (film): Plot

-In 1944, eight-year-old Hannibal Lecter lives in Lecter Castle in Lithuania.
-The German invasion of the Soviet Union turns the Baltic region into part of the bloodiest front line of World War II.
+In 1941, eight-year-old Hannibal Lecter lives in Lecter Castle in Lithuania.
+The Nazi invasion of the Soviet Union turns the Baltic region into part of the bloodiest front line of World War II.
 Lecter, his younger sister Mischa, and their parents travel to the family's hunting lodge in the woods to elude the advancing German troops.
-After three years, the Nazis are finally driven out of the countries soon to be re-occupied by the Soviet Union.
+After three years, the Germans are finally driven out of the countries soon to be re-occupied by the Soviet Union.
 During their retreat, they destroy a Soviet tank that had stopped at the Lecter family's lodge looking for water.
 The explosion kills everyone but Lecter and Mischa.
-They survive in the cottage until five former Lithuanian militia, led by a Nazi collaborator named Vladis Grutas, storm and loot it.
-Finding no other food in the bitterly cold Baltic winter, the men look menacingly at Lecter and Mischa.
+They survive in the cottage until five Lithuanian men from a Waffen-SS militia, led by Vladis Grutas, storm and loot it.
+Finding no other food in the bitterly cold Baltic winter, the men look menacingly at Lecter and Mischa with Vladis stating "we must eat or die".

-In 1952, Lithuania is under Soviet rule and Lecter Castle has been converted into an orphanage, which also houses Hannibal.
-After dealing violently with a bully, Lecter escapes from the orphanage to Paris to live with his widowed aunt, Lady Murasaki.
+In 1952, Lithuania is a part of the Soviet Union, and Lecter Castle has been converted into an orphanage, which also houses Hannibal.
+After dealing violently with a bully, Lecter escapes from the orphanage to Paris to live with his widowed aunt, Lady Murasaki, who teaches him Japanese martial arts including Kenjutsu.
 While in France, Lecter flourishes as a student.
-He commits his first murder as a teenager, killing a local butcher who insults his aunt.
+He commits his first murder as a teenager, using a katana sword to behead a local butcher for insulting his aunt.
 He is suspected of the murder by Inspector Pascal Popil, a French detective who also lost his family in the war.
 Thanks in part to his aunt's intervention, as she leaves the butcher's head on the gates in front of the station during Lecter's interview, Lecter escapes responsibility for the crime.

 Lecter becomes the youngest person to be admitted to medical school in France.
 He works in Paris, where he is given a job preparing cadavers.
 One day, Lecter witnesses a condemned war criminal receiving a sodium thiopental injection, allowing him to recall details about his war crimes.
 Consequently, to recall the names of those responsible for his sister's death, Lecter injects himself with the solution.
-His subsequent flashback reveals the men who had killed Mischa and had cannibalized her as well.
+His subsequent flashback reveals the men who killed Mischa had cannibalized her as well.
 Lecter returns to Lithuania in search of his sister's remains.
 He excavates the ruins of the lodge where his family died and upon finding Mischa's remains, he gives her a proper burial.
-He also unearths the dog-tags of the deserters who killed his sister.
+He also unearths the dog-tags of the men who killed his sister.
 One of them, Enrikas Dortlich, sees him arrive in the country and attempts to kill him but Lecter incapacitates him.
 After he buries Mischa's remains, Lecter forces Dortlich to reveal the whereabouts of the rest of his gang, then decapitates Dortlich with a horse-drawn pulley.
 Dortlich's blood splashes on Lecter's face, and he licks it off.